kunilovskaya/kunilovskaya.github.io/_pages/about.md

     <p>Wolverhamton, UK</p>
     <p>PhD Researcher</p>

+social: true  # includes social icons before news
 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page

 ---
 I completed my first PhD (Candidate of Science) in Contrastive Linguistics in 2004 (adviser: Olga Brodovich, Saint Petersburg University).

 In 2019, I left an Associate Professor position at a Translation Studies department to do a PhD research on human translation quality estimation.